gibbok/notes-next-js/nextjs-13.md

 - Enter/exit animations using CSS or animation libraries
 - Features that rely on useEffect (e.g logging page views) and useState

+With this convention, you can share templates across routes that create a new instance on navigation.
+This means DOM elements will be recreated, state will not be preserved, and effects will be re-synchronized.